-But then a wonderful revelation hit me!
+But then a thought struck me-an ironclad justification for every red line I'd ever marked through a sentence-starting But or And.
 The legal briefs that my firm produces don't contain just any old kind of writing.
 They aren't essays, novels, or news items read for leisure.
-My firm's briefs contain legal writing.
-This is formal writing.
+No, my firm's briefs contain legal writing.
+This is solemn, formal writing-writing that must bear the weight of the consequences that hang in the balance.
 Rights and liberties are at stake.
-Legal writing, I thought to myself, is no place for casual Buts or Ands to start sentences.
-Whew!
-Sweet justification!
+Legal writing, I thought to myself, is no place for the casual Buts and Ands so common to other types of writing.

 I put my theory to the test the next morning at work, going straight to the top: case opinions by the United States Supreme Court.
-Imagine how my stomach sank when I discovered that every single justice on the Supreme Court begins sentences with But and
+Imagine how my stomach sank when I discovered that every single Justice on the Supreme Court begins sentences with But and And.
+Chief Justice Roberts does it.23 Justice Scalia does it.24 So do Justices Kennedy,25 Thomas,26 Ginsburg,27 Breyer,28 Alito,29 Sotomayor,30 and Kagan.31